-1.7.6 Copies of Donation Statements and Statutory Declarations furnished by unsuccessful candidates will be laid by the Standards Commission before both Houses of the Oireachtas and will be made available for public inspection at the offices of the

-Standards Commission [Section 24(7)(a) and Section 73].
-Details of donations disclosed will be published on the website of the Standards Commission.

-1.7.7 Certificates of Monetary Donations/Statutory Declarations and statements from financial institutions are retained by the Standards Commission and are not put on public display or otherwise disclosed, unless ordered by a court to do so or disclosure is required in connection with an investigation held by the Standards Commission [Section 23B(8)].
+- 1.7.6 Copies of Donation Statements and Statutory Declarations furnished by unsuccessful candidates will be laid by the Standards Commission before both Houses of the Oireachtas once the Standards Commission has finished its review and will be made available for public inspection at the offices of the Standards Commission once the documents been laid before the Houses.
+[Section 24(7)(a) and Section 73].
+Details of donations disclosed will be published on the website of the Standards Commission. - 1.7.7 Certificates of Monetary Donations/Statutory Declarations and statements from financial institutions are retained by the Standards Commission and are not put on public display or otherwise disclosed, unless ordered by a court to do so or disclosure is required in connection with an investigation held by the Standards Commission [Section 23B(8)].